 - For standard point and shoot cameras, pushing the capture button down half-way will focus most cameras.
 If a close up is required look for the macro option on the camera, often a tulip icon or button.

 - Include a size reference.

 - Depending on the size, place a coin, pencil, ruler, or yardstick next to the specimen in the photograph.

-- Take several pictures (digital film is free!) but send only the best one or two.
+- Take several pictures (digital film is free!) but send only the best five.

 - For mushrooms take a picture of the top and bottom of the cap as well as the stem.

 - Attach your image file to an email message.
-Send your digital files attached in an email to firstname.lastname@example.org.
-If your sample is associated with a physical sample, make sure to include in the subject the submitter last name, plant/crop and sample submission date (MM/DD/YY).
-Example: Smith-maple-05/20/15.
+Send your digital files attached to an email to email@example.com.

 - Include basic information about the subject of your photo in your message.
 Provide the background information about the plant or mushroom with the correct form above.
 Include: where it is growing, when symptoms were noticed, how many plants are affected, and any other relevant details.

 Do not feel the need to apologize.
 We’re all in this together, and photography is difficult.
 Practice and patience.
 Your pictures will get better with practice.